5 Myths About Buying Art

 The average person looking to buy art for their home should not worry about future monetary value considerations but instead concentrate on whether or not looking at the particular piece of artwork everyday will make them happy and make their house feel more like a home.

-Below is a link to a video that I found on facebook that lays out a very interesting, albeit conspiracy minded theory of the value of modern art.
+Below is a video that I found on youtube that lays out a very interesting, albeit conspiracy minded theory of the value of modern art.
+Link to Video

 Myth #4 .....